PrescientMindAI/AI-optimized-subdomain/README.md

-# AI-Optimized Subdomain - Beta Test Branch
+# AI-Enhanced Knowledge Graph Specifications

-> **Developed by [AllioIA.ai](https://allioia.ai)** - Pioneering AI-optimized e-commerce data standards for superior LLM consumption and enhanced AI agent interactions.
+> **Developed by [AllioIA.ai](https://allioia.ai)** - Open-source specifications for AI-optimized knowledge graphs with enhanced standards integration.

 ## Overview

-The **AI-Optimized Subdomain** project defines the open-source specifications, protocols, and data formats that are served on `ai.domain.xyz` subdomains.
-This project provides the technical documentation and implementation guidelines for the AI-ready format that enables AI agents, LLMs, and AI browsers to efficiently consume e-commerce data with client isolation and trust integration.
+This repository contains the **complete specifications, protocols, and data formats** for building AI-enhanced knowledge graphs that integrate RefKG, I40KG, and DPP standards.
+These specifications enable anyone to create their own AI-optimized knowledge graph that can interoperate with the broader AllioIA.io ecosystem.

 ## Mission

-To establish universal standards for AI-accessible e-commerce data that enables seamless interaction between AI systems and online commerce platforms, while ensuring data isolation per client, reducing token usage, and improving AI decision-making through integrated trust indicators and rich product relationships.
+To establish universal standards for AI-accessible knowledge graphs that enable seamless interaction between AI systems and structured data, while ensuring data isolation, reducing token usage, and improving AI decision-making through integrated trust indicators and rich relationships.

 ## Enhanced AI Standards Integration

-This project now integrates three advanced standards to provide **superior data for LLMs compared to regular e-commerce websites**:
+This specification integrates three advanced standards to provide **superior data for LLMs compared to regular knowledge graphs**:

 ### 🧠 RefKG (Reflective Knowledge Graph)
 - **Query Decomposition**: Breaks complex queries into sub-queries with priority ranking